 If you've got the energy and enthusiasm to help young people realise their potential and are over 18, we want to hear from you.

-Services for Young People works with at risk and vulnerable young people aged 11+ to develop their personal and social skills including helping them increase in confidence and explore issues affecting them, such as healthy relationships, staying safe and emotional wellbeing.
+Services for Young People works with young people aged 11+ to develop their personal and social skills, including helping them increase their confidence and exploring issues affecting them, such as healthy relationships, staying safe and emotional wellbeing.
 We are looking for adult volunteers to be part of a youth work team; to plan and deliver a range of engaging and educational youth work projects and programmes.
-Projects focus on particular issues or groups, such as
+Projects delivered by local youth work teams focus on particular issues or groups, such as:

 - LGBT+ young people